lambdaclass/world-tree-automation/README.md

         - Edit the [variables.tf](https://github.com/lambdaclass/world-tree-automation/blob/main/terraform/variables.tf) file.

 - AWS S3 Bucket
-    - Yo can change the AWS S3 region location, as well as the directory inside the bucket.
+    - You can change the AWS S3 region location, as well as the directory inside the bucket.
         - Edit the backend section inside the [providers.tf](https://github.com/lambdaclass/world-tree-automation/blob/main/terraform/providers.tf) file.

 ### Steps to start deployment

 - `make start SERVERS=N`
     - Initializes Terraform backend.
 Then, creates `N` (Integer) amount servers on AWS.
 Each server will appear on your dashboard with the names `worldcoin-N`.
+      - If `N` is not defines, it will default to `3`.

-- `make stop SERVERS=N`
+- `make stop`
     - Destroy all the running servers.

 ### Additional Notes
 #### The servers contain two different users.

 - `dev` is the user where the world-tree app is going to be deployed.
-The app will be executed by a `systemd` service.
+  - The app will be executed by a `systemd` service.

-- `admin` is a user that, unlike `dev`, is added to the `sudo` group.
-This user is meant to run commands that require escalated privileges.
+- `admin` is the user that, unlike `dev`, is added to the `sudo` group.
+  - This user is meant to run commands that require escalated privileges.

 #### World Tree service
 - The `world-tree.service` is located at `.config/systemd/user/world-tree.service`